 But given the fact that content marketing costs 62% less than outbound marketing and generates three times as many leads, it’s time to turn that effort into results.

-If you’ve been using the same strategies and frustrated that your social media content isn’t converting, listen in to the latest episode of the Brand Authority Podcast.
+If you’re frustrated that your social media content isn’t converting, listen in to the latest episode of the Brand Authority Podcast.

 Tune in as I talk about the real reason why your social media content isn’t converting, and 5 marketing tactics to fix it.

 5 Social Media Marketing Tactics That’ll Improve Your Conversion Rates